Frequently asked questions.

 What if this doesn’t work for my child?

-Most families begin to see significant improvement in their child’s sleep in just a couple of days and reach their goals by the two week mark.
-As long as you utilize the provided sleep plan, tools, and my support, I will stick with you until your families sleep goals are reached.
+Most families see noticeable improvements in their child’s sleep within just a few days and typically reach their sleep goals within two weeks.
+Consistency is key!
+As long as you follow the personalized sleep plan, use the provided tools, and stay committed to the process, I will be here to support you every step of the way until we achieve your family's sleep goals together.

 Does this mean I have to be home for all of my child’s scheduled sleep times?